johnwargo/johnwargo-static-11ty/src/posts/2009/first-amazon-review-is-in.md

 ---
-title: First Amazon Review is In...
+title: First Amazon Review is In
 description:
 date: 2009-11-30
 headerImage: